housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 If you have ever built an Angular 2 application before, you'll know that setting up and bootstrapping an application can take a significant amount of time.
 Thankfully, the Angular team have rolled out [Angular CLI](https://cli.angular.io/), a command line interface that makes creating and scaffolding an application significantly easier.

-In this post, we'll build an entire [Hacker News](https://news.ycombinator.com/) client using Angular CLI and RxJS Observables using Webpack as our module loader.
+In this post, we'll build an entire [Hacker News](https://news.ycombinator.com/) client using Angular CLI, RxJS Observables and Webpack as our module loader.

 <div class="button-center">
   <a class="blog-button" href="https://angular2-hn.firebaseapp.com/">View App</a>